 Ave Maria University

-The Computer Science minor aims to establish an understanding of the timeless and fundamental principles underlying computing, while developing strong problem-solving, analytical-reasoning, and computational-thinking skills.
+The Computer Science major aims to establish an understanding of the timeless and fundamental principles underlying computing, while developing strong problem-solving, analytical-reasoning, and computational-thinking skills.
 The program is also designed to nurture an aptitude for creatively implementing elegant and efficient software systems.
 This program fosters the view of computing, including the mathematics associated with it, as part of God’s creation and the activity of composing programs and proofs as a creative expression for giving glory to God.

 Computer science is the study of information processes—the study of how to describe, predict properties of, and efficiently implement information processes.
 These information processes are all around us from software that predicts patterns of weather to the navigation systems of aircraft to the software that interacts with the sensors embedded into common household devices/appliances.

 —Evans.
 D. (2012).
 Introduction to Computing: Explorations in Language, Logic, and Machines.
 CreateSpace Independent Publishing Platform.

 Fast Fact: Sister Mary Kenneth Keller, B.V.M. was the first person to earn a Ph.D. in Computer Science.

 An Increased Capacity to Think and Reason – Our intellect is an aspect of the human person that naturally reflects the reality that we are made in the image of God.
 Computing is an intellectual amplifier.
 The study of computer science involves the mechanics of how to think, albeit think computationally.
 The ability to think computationally gives one access to explore, reason about, and understand the world and problems in it through a new lens.
 Studying computer science formally will help students develop strong problem-solving, analytical-reasoning, and computational-thinking skills, which are applicable to a variety of fields, including engineering, medicine, and law.